k-ankobia/CV/README.md

 MEng in Electronics & Electrical Engineering: Loughborough University ( 2012 - 2017)

-Technical problem-solving & Analytical skills in software and hardware
+Studying MEng Electronics & Electrical engineering developed my creative problem solving and analytical skills.
+These are exemplified in my final year project, for which I applied technical skills in digital logic design, software and hardware to build a [remote-controlled autonomous car](https://github.com/k-ankobia/RC-Self-Driving-Car).

 Relevant modules: Software & Programming, Computer Security & Computer Networks

 Masters Project: “A Platform for Evaluating Algorithms for Autonomous Cars”